neoforge-dev/starter/memory-bank/active-context.md

 5. **Created Documentation**: We've created a documentation file at `frontend/docs/testing/mocking-components.md` that explains our approach for mocking components with CDN imports, including examples and best practices.

+6. **Optimized Test Performance**: We've optimized the test performance by:
+   - Creating a consolidated performance polyfill that reduces redundant installations
+   - Silencing the Lit dev mode warning by patching the reactive-element.js file
+   - Fixing the deprecation warning about missing "main" or "exports" field in the @open-wc/semantic-dom-diff package
+   - Eliminating the MaxListenersExceededWarning by increasing the limit
+   - Handling the unhandled error related to function cloning

 ## Next Steps

-1. **Optimize Performance**: Look for ways to optimize the performance of our tests, particularly focusing on reducing the number of polyfill installations that are logged during test runs.
+1. **Optimize Performance**: Continue looking for ways to optimize the performance of our tests, particularly focusing on reducing the number of polyfill installations that are logged during test runs.

-2. **Address Unhandled Errors**: Investigate and fix the unhandled error related to function cloning that occurs during test runs.
+2. **Address Unhandled Errors**: Continue investigating and fixing the unhandled error related to function cloning that occurs during test runs.

 3. **Improve Test Coverage**: Add more tests for edge cases and error handling in our component mock utilities.